 Believe it or not, eczema flare-ups can happen on your face and body.
 If you're prone to both, reach for this option, another one of Hayag’s picks.
 “This is a good option for people with eczema because it’s suitable to use on both the face and body and is fragrance-free,” she says.
 She also adds that the petrolatum in the formula is very effective for helping maintain proper skin hydration, a key piece of the eczema-treating puzzle.

 Best for Hands: Skinfix Eczema+ Hand Repair Cream

 Yes, eczema on your body is annoying.
-And eczema on your face is unsightly.
-But dealing with eczema on your hands can be a real pain in the you-know-what, given that one, you’re always washing them and two, they’re constantly exposed to the elements.
+But dealing with eczema on your hands can be a real pain in the you-know-what, given that one, you’re always washing them, and two, they’re constantly exposed to the elements.
 That’s why we love that this pulls double-duty, both as a delightfully hydrating hand cream (credit sweet almond oil), but also helps soothe eczema and any other rashes or irritation, thanks to the addition of colloidal oats.

 Best for Flare-Ups: Cortizone-10 Maximum Strength

 Hayag suggests trying this OTC hydrocortisone cream if your eczema really starts to get uncomfortable.
 “Consider this if your eczema is very irritating.
 It can be applied up three times daily for up to a week on the affected area,” she says.
 (Though FYI, if it’s not getting any better after that, it’s probably time to pay your derm a visit.)